attakdefand/DECENTRALIZED-APP/RULES.md

 - Debugging utility effectiveness measurement
 - Test automation and CI/CD integration standards
 - Test documentation and evidence collection requirements
+- Proof of Reserves validation testing standards
+- Vendor management testing standards

+This comprehensive structure defines the complete ecosystem of the DECENTRALIZED-APP project, with clearly delineated components, their relationships, and their responsibilities.

 This comprehensive structure defines the complete ecosystem of the DECENTRALIZED-APP project, with clearly delineated components, their relationships, and their responsibilities.